 - Psychology students

 You can learn more about registration policies applicable to all UW Tacoma students.
-If you need help determining which classes to take, getting registered or are having trouble enrolling in a class, contact your advisor in Academic Advising Center.
+If you need help determining which classes to take, getting registered or are having trouble enrolling in a class, contact your advisor.

 Students in Interdisciplinary Arts and Sciences at UW Tacoma are expected to develop and demonstrate their abilities in writing, critical thinking, oral communication and collaborative learning through the campus' emphasis on reading and writing across the curriculum.
 In order to help students accomplish these goals, you may be required to compile a confidential portfolio of student work completed during the course of the your residence at UW Tacoma.
 The portfolio is a requirement of your major and may become a permanent part of the your record at UW Tacoma.

 If you wish to pursue multiple majors with a bachelor of arts degree, you must complete 45 unique credits in each IAS major.
 If a course can count in more than one major, you may choose which major it should count under.
 A single course cannot count for both majors.
 For more information on double majors or double degrees, please see the University of Washington Tacoma catalog, Undergraduate Policies and Graduation.